asatzger/lido-api-accuracy/README.md

 You can adjust the following parameters in `lido_withdrawal_tracker.py`:

+- `MAX_REQUEST_ID`: Upper bound for request IDs to query (needs manual updating)
-- `BATCH_SIZE`: Number of IDs to query in a single API request
+- `BATCH_SIZE`: Number of IDs to query in a single API request (default: 20)
 - `TABLE_NAME`: Name of the DynamoDB table
 - `REGION_NAME`: AWS region to use
+- `max_concurrent_batches`: Number of concurrent API requests (default: 2)
+- `max_empty_batches`: Number of consecutive empty responses before stopping (default: 3)

+## Rate Limiting

+The script includes several measures to respect API rate limits:
+- Concurrent batch requests are limited to 2 by default
+- 1-second delay between submitting batches
+- 2-second delay between batch sets
+- Exponential backoff on failed requests